 Beef Machaca alone is divine, so just a flour tortilla filled with the hot meat is an easy little street style snack.

-And if you can believe it, I did make my own flour tortillas using this recipe.
-I was pretty pleased for my first try.
+And if you can believe it, I did make my own flour tortillas, I was pretty pleased for my first try.

 Recipe for Mexican Shredded Beef Machaca